TanishkBansode/HSC-Balbharti-Markdown-files/class12science/Chemistry/13-amines.md

 ---

-### Remember...
-The name of amine (common or IUPAC) is always written as one word.
-For example: C₂H₅-NH₂ Ethylamine (Ethanamine)

----

-### Try this...
-Draw possible structures of all the isomers of C₄H₁₁N.
-Write their common as well as IUPAC names.

----

-## 13.3 Preparation of Amines :

-**13.3.1 : By ammonolysis of alkyl halides :**

-When alkyl halide is heated with alcoholic solution of excess ammonia it undergoes nucleophilic substitution reaction in which the halogen atom is replaced by an amino (-NH₂) group to form primary amine.
-This process of breaking of C-X bond by ammonia is known as ammonolysis.
-The reaction is also known as alkylation of ammonia.
-The reaction is carried out in a sealed tube at 373 K. It may be noted that the primary amine obtained in the 1st step is stronger nucleophile than ammonia.
-Hence, it further reacts with alkyl halide to form secondary and tertiary amines and finally quaternary ammonium salt if NH₃ is not used in large excess.

-R-X + NH₃(alc). (excess) --Δ--> R-NH₂ (1º amine)

-The order of reactivity of alkyl halides with ammonia is R-I > R-Br > R-Cl.

----

-### Use your brain power
-*   Write chemical equations for
-    1.  reaction of alc.
-NH₃ with C₂H₅I.
-    2. Ammonolysis of benzyl chloride followed by the reaction with two moles of CH₃-I.
-*   Why is ammonolysis of alkyl halide not a suitable method for the preparation of primary amine ?

----
-<div align="center">283</div>

----
----

 **Table 13.2 : Common and IUPAC names of some alkyl and arylamines**

 | Amines | Common names | IUPAC names |